 Affiliated investment companies - The fund may purchase shares of certain other investment companies managed by the investment adviser or its affiliates ("Central Funds").
 The risks of owning another investment company are similar to the risks of investing directly in the securities in which that investment company invests.
-Investments in other investment companies could allow the fund to obtain the benefits of a more diversified portfolio than might otherwise be available through direct investments in a particular asset class, and will subject the fund to the risks associated with the particular asset class or asset classes in which an underlying fund invests.
-However, an investment company may not achieve its investment objective or execute its investment strategy effectively, which may adversely affect the fund's performance.
+Investments in other investment companies could allow the fund to obtain the benefits of a more diversified portfolio than might otherwise be available through direct investments in a particular asset class, and will subject the fund to the risks associated with the particular asset class or asset class or asset class or investment company may not achieve its investment objective or execute its investment strategy effectively, which may adversely affect the fund's performance.
 Any investment in another investment company will be consistent with the fund's objective(s) and applicable regulatory limitations.
 Central Funds do not charge management fees.
 As a result, the fund does not bear additional management fees when investing in Central Funds, but the fund does bear its proportionate share of Central Fund expenses.